-The Experiential Scholars Program at the University of Florida is a supplemental system that encourages students already engaging with the opportunities offered by the Beyond120 program to maximize their interaction.
+The Experiential Scholars Program at the University of Florida is a supplemental system for students in the College of Liberal Arts and Sciences that encourages students already engaging with the opportunities offered by the Beyond120 program to maximize their interaction.
 The program operates on a point-based system that requires students complete 20 points by the time they graduate in order to be recognized as an Experiential Scholar.
 Students may exercise creative freedom in mixing and matching Beyond120 courses, excursions, study abroad programs, internships and other opportunities of the like that aid in developing an understanding of the professional world and the versatility of a CLAS degree.

 If you have any questions about Beyond120 programs and opportunities, please reach out to firstname.lastname@example.org.

 What are the benefits of being a Beyond120 Experiential Scholar?

 Joining the Experiential Scholars provides you with an assigned Beyond120 faculty mentor that you can reach out to for professional development assistance.
 It also gives you priority consideration for certain programs such as excursions, scholarships, coursework, internships, exchange programs, and other resources.
 Upon completion of the 20-point program, you will be honored at a reception and awarded a certificate and graduation regalia.